Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 - list of files changed in the core code, with a short description of the change, and a list of changes in other modular files that are not part of the same module, that were necessary for this module to function properly
 - (optionally) a bit more elaborative documentation for future-proofing the code,  that will be useful further development and maintenance
 - (optionally) credits
+- (optionally, but preferably) links to the PRs that implemented this module or made any significant changes to it

 Each such feature/content set should be considered a separate module, and each of its files should be marked with an uppercase comment
 **`//SKYRAT MODULE NAME`**, for example **`//SKYRAT MODULE CLONING`**, the name being preferably one word, or in case of multiple, joined with hyphens.
 In case of a file that contains code from multiple modules, portions of it should usually be clamped between
-**`//SKYRAT MODULE NAME -- BEGIN`** and **`//SKYRAT MODULE CLONING -- END`** for easy searching of all files related to a specific feature set (why will it come in handy will become more obvious in the next section)
+**`//SKYRAT MODULE - CLONING -- BEGIN`** and **`//SKYRAT MODULE - CLONING -- END`** for easy searching of all files related to a specific feature set (why will it come in handy will become more obvious in the next section)

 **Important:**
 Note, that it is possible to append code in front, or behind a core proc, in a modular fashion, without editing the original proc, through referring the parent proc, using `..()`, in one of the following forms.
 And likewise, it is possible to add a new var to an existing datum or obj, without editing the core files.

 To keep it simple, let's assume you wanted to make guns spark when shot, for simulating muzzle flash or whatever other reasons, and you want potentially to use it with all kinds of guns.
 You could start, in a modular file, by adding a var

 ``` byond